-The world is facing new and increasingly complex environmental, social and economic challenges that are making the conservation of nature more urgent and critical than ever before.
-To protect its finite and precious wilderness and wildlife, the world needs more leaders who can lead by example, inspire others and launch and manage more sustainable conservation initiatives.
+The world is facing increasingly complex environmental, social and economic challenges such as climate change, that are making the conservation of nature more urgent and critical than ever before.
+To protect its finite and precious wilderness and wildlife, the world needs more leaders who can lead by example, inspire and work with others and design, launch and manage more sustainable conservation and tourism initiatives.

 Why Banff National Park?

-PARKS CANADA: A COMMUNITY THAT STRIVES TO LEAD, INSPIRE, TRAIN AND GUIDE
+PARKS CANADA: A COMMUNITY THAT STRIVES TO LEAD, INSPIRE, SUPPORT AND GUIDE

-By participating in this valuable program, you will not only learn about current conservation efforts at Banff National Park directly from the source, but also come up with your own ideas on how to tackle environmental problems.
-Additionally, through group discussions and weekly assignments, you will develop a project, which will hopefully help the park with a specific conversation challenge they are facing.
+By participating in this valuable program, you will learn about current conservation efforts at Banff National Park directly from the source, and you will have the opportunity to design and propose ideas on how to tackle environmental problems.
+Through weekly group facilitated discussions, you will develop a project, which will hopefully help the park with a specific conversation challenge they are facing.

 Learning Outcomes